Adam Forrester

-Adam Forrester (born 31 March 2005) is a Scottish professional footballer who plays for Scottish Premiership side St Johnstone as a defender, on loan from Heart of Midlothian.
+Adam Forrester (born 31 March 2005) is a Scottish professional footballer who plays as a defender for club Ross County, on loan from club Heart of Midlothian.
 Forrester has represented Scotland at U21 level.

 Club career

 Forrester attended Larbert High School and was a youth at Rangers, before joining the Hearts Academy.
 He signed his first professional contract with Heart of Midlothian in June 2022 and was the captain of the Hearts B Team in the Lowland League.

 He made his professional debut in the Scottish Premiership on 28 September 2024, in a 1–1 draw against Ross County at Tynecastle Park.
 He then went on to make his European debut in the UEFA Conference League against Dinamo Minsk on 3 October.
 On 14 November, having been in the final year of his contract, Forrester signed a new contract extending his stay at the club until 2027.

-On 7 August 2025, Forrester joined Scottish Championship side St Johnstone on a cooperation agreement loan.
+On 7 August 2025, Forrester joined Scottish Championship side St Johnstone on a cooperation agreement loan.On 30 July 2026, Forrester joined Scottish League One side Ross County on loan for the remainder of the season.